PrudhviSaiP/VSD-VSLI-Internship/README.md

 * The opcode field : Tells the processor what operation to perform.
 * The destination register operand (rd): The register which stores the result of the operation.
 * 'funct3' field: It is the field after the destination register .
 This field is 3 – bit length     i.e. from bit 12 to bit 14 and it further tells about the operation, such as whether it is an     addition, subtraction, or a logical operation that is being performed.
-* Source register operand (rs1): The register where one of the input is stored.
+* Source register operand (rs1): The register index where one of the input is stored.

 -------------------------------------------------------------------------------------------
 ## 3. S-Type Instruction: